-In prior years, the District defeased general obligation and revenue bonds by placing the proceeds of new bonds in an irrevocable trust to provide for all future debt service payment on the old bonds.
-Since the requirements which normally satisfy defeasance, have been met, the financial statements reflect satisfaction of the original liability through the irrevocable transfer to an escrow agent of an amount computed to be adequate to meet the future debt service requirements of the issue.
+On December 11, 2018 the Library issued \$10,545,00 par value General Obligation Library Refunding Bond, Series of 2018 to refund \$11,775,000 of the General Obligation Library Building Bonds Series of 2009.
+The Library defeased bonds by placing the proceeds of the new bonds in an irrevocable trust to provide for all future debt service payment of the old bonds.
+Since the requirements that normally satisfy defeasance have been met, the financial statements reflect satisfaction of the original liability through the irrevocable transfer to an escrow agent of an amount computed to be adequate to meet the future debt service requirements of the issue.
 Accordingly, the trust account assets and the liability for the defeased bonds are not included in the government's basic financial statements.
-Defeased bonds were called on February 1, 2018, no bonds remain outstanding as of the date of this report.
+Through this refunding, the Library reduced its total debt service by \$1,507,625 and obtained an economic gain of \$607,270.